Home Mold Inspections in Michigan: When, Why, and What to Expect

 A home may look spotless during a walk-through, but that doesn’t mean it’s mold-free.
 A mold inspection is a critical step in real estate due diligence, especially in Michigan where basements, crawl spaces, and older HVAC systems are common.
 Buyers want peace of mind before investing in a home, and sellers benefit from identifying and resolving any mold issues before listing.

-Titus Restoration works with buyers, sellers, and real estate agents across Oakland County to provide fast, reliable mold assessments that help prevent surprises after closing day.
+Titus Contracting works with buyers, sellers, and real estate agents across Oakland County to provide fast, reliable mold assessments that help prevent surprises after closing day.

 If You’re Experiencing Unexplained Symptoms